M N Roy – Communism and his Book on Islam:

 Our thought evolves according to our experience of life.
 So the ideology of MN Roy evolved, he moved from Communism to Humanism and died as a humanist.
 Just to let readers know, he was the person who influenced famous Urdu poet Faiz Ahmed Faiz to become a force of communism.
 Faiz Ahmed Faiz was also not immune to the evolution of thought.
 In the last decade of his life, once he was asked by a reporter ‘if he regret anything?’
 Genius of Urdu poetry of his time replied ‘he regret not memorising full Quran’.

-With Permission from History of Indian Subcontinent
+With Permission from the History of Indian Subcontinent

 Share this Post on :